 SARS-CoV-2 Serology and PCR Testing

 Accurate molecular tests for active SARS-CoV-2 infection and subsequent serological tests for the presence of anti-viral antibodies are key tools for fighting the COVID-19 pandemic.
 PCR-based testing is used to identify infected individuals, and serological testing is necessary to understand the immune response in those who have recovered.
-Development of specific and sensitive tests of both types (for diagnosis and antibody testing) is a critical need.

 Research, development and manufacturing of molecular tests and serology assays is a focus of many laboratories worldwide.
 Promega provides products and custom services to labs designing, performing and scaling up PCR-based molecular tests, conducting serology tests and researching new serological testing methods.